Liderbord/pld-comp/docs/language-features.md

 - As per the grammar, curly brackets **must** be used with `if` and `else` statements.
 - `else if`statements are now not supportated because we enforce the curly brackets.

+If you desire to test the if/else functionalities check out the [`if` test suite](/tests/testfiles/if/)

+## While

+While loops are supported but there are some limitations:
+- You can have a maximum of 6 inputs.
 ## Characters

 - `char` type is supported